Suwon: Liberation to Korean War

 A memorial to French forces was erected in 1974 near the Yeongdong Expressway's North Suwon exit.
-This was renovated in 2013.
+A 2013 renovation was funded by the French government.

 Recent history

 In 1964, the headquarters of Gyeonggi Province began a process of relocation from Seoul to Suwon.
 Seoul had left the province in 1949.
 When the construction of the headquarters was completed on 23 June 1967, the date was set as a new annual holiday: Suwon Citizen's Day.
 The Hwahong Cultural Festival (now Hwaseong Cultural Festival) was established to celebrate the occasion.

 Suwon has experienced a number of administrative territory changes since the 1960s.
 In 1963, Suwon expanded greatly as 20 villages were incorporated from Hwaseong-gun.
 In 1983, two more villages were acquired from Yongin.
 In 1987, Suwon expanded westwards, acquiring another two villages from Hwaseong.
 Gwonseon District and Paldal District were established in 1988.
 It received more territory from Hwaseong and Yongin in 1994, and again from Hwaseong in 1995.
 It established Yeongtong District in 2003.

 In preparation for the construction of a new planned city Gwanggyo, there were two-way exchanges of land between Suwon and Yongin in 2007 and 2019.
 Suwon's most recent land exchange occurred in 2020, when it swapped some land parcels with Hwaseong.